 The research sample included employees who agreed to participate in this qualitative study.
 The sample included officers from the senior executive service (SES) and middle managers (Executive Level 2 and Executive Level 1) from the two case study agencies (Agency A and Agency B) of the Australian Public Sector (APS).
 Most participants were permanent employees.
 Many were working in the public sector for a period of more than one to thirty years.
 At the time of this research, the participants held either senior leadership or middle management positions.
 A small percentage of managers had a minimum of two years of public sector employment experience.
 This study included six interviews with senior executives and twenty-two middle managers across Agency A and Agency B. There was one interview with a senior executive of Agency A, and thirteen middle managers participated in three focus groups.
-In Agency B, there were five senior executives interviewed and nine middle managers participated in three focus groups.
-In total, 17 male managers and 19 female managers agreed to participate in the study.
+In Agency B, there were five senior executives interviewed and nine middle managers agreed to participate in the study.